ts-engine/ts-engine/packages/_docs/content/home.md

 > Write TypeScript packages with optionally zero configuration.

-Setting up new [TypeScript](typescriptlang.org) packages is annoying.
-Installing the same packages over and over again, writing the same configuration files over and over again.
-Such duplication is pain and its easy for you tooling version to drift across mutliple packages if you maintain many.
+Setting up new [TypeScript](https://typescriptlang.org) packages is annoying.
+Installing and configuring the same packages over and over again is tedious and it is easy for tool versions to drift across multiple packages.

-ts-engine does away with installing all those packages and setting up all that configuration by providing all of it preconfigured via a single dependency.
+ts-engine aims to reduce package setup effort drastically.
+With just one dependency and optionally no configuration you can build, test and lint your packages.

 ```sh
 yarn add --dev @ts-engine/cli